 THE RETRIBUTION OF SCYRAH

-The Retribution of Scyrah is WARMACHINE's newest faction.
-Formerly a fringe radical group hailing from the secluded elven nation of Ios, the Retribution has recently gained heavy political ground and acceptance in its homeland.
-They now have access to and support from some of Ios's greaet Military Houses, including the ranks of the fearsome Dawnguard and the power of Myrmidon Warjacks.
+Formerly a fringe radical group hailing from the secluded elven nation of Ios, the Retribution of Scyrah has recently gained heavy political ground and acceptance in its homeland.
+They now have access to and support from some of Ios's great Military Houses, including the ranks of the fearsome Dawnguard and the power of Myrmidon Warjacks.
 They are technologically advanced.
 They have force fields.
 They hate you

 They're out for blood and revenge.
 They are fighting the good fight for the survival of their species.
 Their last remaining Gods are dying, and they blame human magic use for it.
 They are damn good at what they do.